MileHacker Logo

 Photography & Religious Etiquette

-Ask permission before taking close-up photos of individuals.
-Be discreet in sensitive areas and always respect "No Photography" signs.
+Ask permission before taking close-portrait photos.
+Be discreet in sensitive areas and at all times respect "No Photography" signs.
 Dress modestly when visiting religious sites.

 Religious Site Conduct